dsgnr/postfixbuddy/README.md

 Hold Queue Count: 0
 Incoming Queue Count: 198
 ```

 #### Clean queues
 This option allows you to purge all mail queues.
 This has been separated from the purge option to avoid accidental purging of all queues.

 ```
 ➜ ./postfixbuddy.py -c
 Do you really want to purge ALL mail queues?
+(Y/N): Y Do you really want to purge ALL mail queues?
+(Y/N): y
+postsuper: Deleted: 36 messages
-(Y/N): Y Purged all mail queues!
+Purged all mail queues!

 ➜ ./postfixbuddy.py -l